 Significant Trees We have a list of protected trees in the district, which are also called Significant Trees.
 Significant Tree means any tree listed in our Heritage Register in the District Plan.
 For maintenance of these trees, our District Plan specifies that you must use Council's approved contractor to do this sort of work.
-If a Significant Tree needs work and is not on Council approved arborist.
+If a Significant Tree on your property needs work call one of these Council-approved arborists to organise it.
 Asplundh 07-869 0041 Treeshapes 0274726627 Franklin Trees 09-236 8761 Greig Milne Tree Specialist - 021418422 Land & Tree Works Ltd 0800 944 848 Tree Man Trav 07 867 1474 Tricky Trees Ltd 021 240 9909 If you want to register a Significant Tree in the District Plan, please see the FAQ below.
 Tree Master Plans To find out more about an individual Tree master plan, please refer to this webpage.
 FAQ - Frequently Asked Question Section: What is a Significant Tree?
 Significant Trees are trees that individually or collectively are recognised as an important natural resource because of their history, or contribution to the quality of the environment or amenity values in the District.
 In an 'urban environment' the Resource Management Act 1991 (RMA) only allows for the protection of trees that fall into these categories, where they have been specifically identified in the District Plan (see RMA Section 76).
 Accordingly, the Significant Tree Schedule found under Appendix 3 of the District Plan recognises and identifies Significant Trees in the Commercial,Industrial, Residential and Recreation Areas.
 The Significant Tree Rules found in Section 35 of the District Plan provides the resource management framework to manage activities that may impact on them How do I register a Significant Tree?
 Usually if someone wants to list a tree on the Significant Tree Schedule they would need to apply for a private plan change (because the Significant Tree Schedule is part of the District Plan) which would be at their cost.
 What is a tree master plan?
 The purpose of our Tree Masterplans are to fulfill the requirements of the Tree Strategy 2002.
 The Strategy tasked us with developing a coherent overall tree masterplan that covers all Council trees in each Ward (Area), and reinforce the amenities and natural values of the area.
 The documents are intended to guide our tree selection processes for public reserves and road berms.
 The plans identify trees that contribute to each ward's character and ensure that these tree species and others be considered for all future plantings.